Simplicial model structures on pro-categories: Comparison to some known model structures

-\begin{lemma} A map of profinite sets (or simplicial profinite sets) $S \to T$ is a monomorphism if and only if, up to isomorphism, it can be represented by levelwise monomorphisms $\{S_i \cofarrow T_i\}_{i \in I}$ of finite sets (or lean simplicial sets, respectively). \end{lemma}
+\begin{lemma} A map of profinite sets (or simplicial profinite sets) $S \to T$ is a monomorphism if and only if it is (isomorphic to) the limit of a cofiltered diagram $\{S_i \cofarrow T_i\}_{i \in I}$ consisting of monomorphisms between finite sets (or degreewise finite simplicial sets, respectively). \end{lemma}

 \begin{proof} Note that in the category of Stone spaces, the monomorphisms are precisely the injective continuous maps.
-Since a cofiltered limit of injective maps is again injective, we see that if $S \to T$ has a level representation by monomorphisms, then $S \to T$ is a monomorphism.
+Since a cofiltered limit of injective maps is again injective, we see that if $S \to T$ is an inverse limit of monomorphisms $S_i \cofarrow T_i$, then $S \to T$ is itself a monomorphism.

 Conversely, suppose that $S \to T$ is a monomorphism of profinite sets (or simplicial profinite sets).
 Write $T = \lim_i T_i$ as a cofiltered limit of finite sets (or lean simplicial sets, respectively), and, for every $i$, write $S'_i$ for the image of the composition $S \to T \to T_i$.
-Then $\{S'_i\}_{i \in I}$ is a cofiltered diagram, since the structure maps $T_i \to T_j$ restrict to maps $S'_i \to S'_j$ for any $i \to j$ in $I$.
-Using the fact that $S \to T$ is a monomorphism, one can show that the canonical map $S \to \lim_i S'_i$ is an isomorphism.
-We see that $\{S'_i \to T_i\}$ is levelwise a monomorphism by construction, so we conclude that up to isomorphism any monomorphism can be represented by levelwise monomorphisms between finite sets (or lean simplicial sets, respectively). \end{proof}
+Then $\{S'_i\}_{i \in I}$ is a cofiltered diagram since the structure maps $T_i \to T_j$ restrict to maps $S'_i \to S'_j$ for any $i \to j$ in $I$.
+Since $\{S_i' \to T_i\}_{i \in I}$ is levelwise a monomorphism, the proof is complete if we can show that $S \to \lim_i S_i'$ is an isomorphism.
+Since isomorphisms of Stone spaces are detected on the underlying sets, it suffices to show that this map is both injective and surjective.
+It is injective since the composition $S \to \lim_i S'_i \to T$ is, while it is surjective by \cite[Corollary 1.1.6]{RibesZalesskii2010ProfiniteGroups} \end{proof}